 Support 2019 legislation now!

-Please download our flyer and feel free to send it to legislators, venues, audiologists, organizations, and anyone who needs more information.
+Please download our flyer (low vision version here) and consumer testimonials, and feel free to send them to legislators, venues, audiologists, organizations, and anyone who needs more information.

 House Bill 1078 has been introduced for the Washington State 2019-20 legislative session and is now with the Health Care & Wellness Committee.
 Efforts will likely be directed toward SB 5210 instead of this House Bill, but please check back for updates.